EdgeFirstAI/documentation/docs/index.md

 If you have an [EdgeFirst Platform](platforms/index.md) such as the Maivin or Raivin then you can deploy and run the model using the bundled EdgeFirst Middleware by following the tutorial [Deploying to EdgeFirst Platforms](models/modelpack/deployment/maivin.md).

-In this Quickstart guide, you have created your EdgeFirst Studio Account, logged in to EdgeFirst Studio, and created your very first project and ran your first experiment by capturing images and videos, annotating datasets, training a Vision model, validating the trained model, and deploying the model back into the PC, EdgeFirst Plaform, or the i.MX 8M Plus EVK.
+In this Quickstart guide, you have created your EdgeFirst Studio Account, logged in to EdgeFirst Studio, and created your very first project and ran your first experiment by capturing images and videos, annotating datasets, training a Vision model, validating the trained model, and deploying the model back into the PC, EdgeFirst Platform, or the i.MX 8M Plus EVK.

 ## Next Steps